Klipper3d/klipper/docs/Bed_Level.md

 typically in 10s of microns (.010mm).

-If the bottom layer consistently appears narrower than subsequent layers then one can use the SET_GCODE_OFFSET command to make a negative Z adjustment.
+If the bottom layer consistently appears narrower than subsequent layers then one can use the `SET_GCODE_OFFSET` command to make a negative Z adjustment.
 If one is unsure, then one can decrease the Z adjustment until the bottom layer of prints exhibit a small bulge, and then back-off until it disappears.

-The easiest way to apply the desired Z adjustment is to create a START_PRINT g-code macro, arrange for the slicer to call that macro during the start of each print, and add a SET_GCODE_OFFSET command to that macro.
+The easiest way to apply the desired Z adjustment is to create a `START_PRINT` G-Code macro, arrange for the slicer to call that macro during the start of each print, and add a `SET_GCODE_OFFSET` command to that macro.
 See the [Slicers](Slicers.md) document for further details.